 Yes.
 All parties are encouraged to and may seek legal advice at any stage during the Family Dispute Resolution process.
+You can access 15 minutes of free legal advice over the phone by contacting the Family Relationship Advice Line on 1800 050 321.
+The Family Relationship Advice Line can arrange a legal advice appointment for you.

-Can I have a support person present (i.e. my current partner, parent, friend, or support worker or legal representative) at my intake or mediation?
+Can I have a support person present (i.e., my current partner, parent, friend, or support worker or legal representative) at my intake or mediation?